Malta in the Eurovision Song Contest 2002

 Final

 The final took place on 15 and 16 February 2002.
 Sixteen entries competed and the combination of votes from a five-member jury panel (5/8) and public televoting (3/8) determined the winner.
-The interval act of the show on 15 February featured performances by Italian singer Gilda Giuliani, Danish guitarist Kaare Norge and the 2002 Finnish Eurovision entrant Laura, while the interval act of the show on 16 February featured performances by the Alision White Dance Company, the 2001 Maltese Eurovision entrant Fabrizio Faniello, the 2002 Cypriot Eurovision entrant One and the 2002 Danish Eurovision entrant Malene Mortensen.[7]
+The interval act of the show on 15 February featured performances by Italian singer Gilda Giuliani, Danish guitarist Kaare Norge and the Laura (who would represent Finland in 2002), while the interval act of the show on 16 February featured performances by the Alision White Dance Company, Fabrizio Faniello (who represented Malta in 2001), the band One (who would represent Cyprus in 2002) and Malene Mortensen (who would represent Denmark in 2002).[7]
 After the votes from the jury panel and televote were combined, "7th Wonder" performed by Ira Losco was the winner.
 36,817 votes were registered by the televoting.[8][9]

 Final – 15–16 January 2002